Fauli/dj-table/README.md

 ## Wood glazing

-Because the spruce wood I got is very light in color, I got teak wood color glaze to protect the wood and achieve a more desired coloring.
+I chose a teak wood glaze for the spruce to enhance its aesthetic appeal and protect the surface.

 ![glazing-1](/images/glazing-1.jpg)